MinaShahisavandi77/PGS_LDPred2_GenR/README.md

-# CALCULATE POLYGENIC RISK SCORES #
+# Calculate the polygenic risk score

 Once you have installed PLINK, you can obtain PRSs for your data using the following command (example for Linux OS):